Amgen Sues Hospira Over Biosimilar Info, Notice

 The patents-in-suit are U.S. Patent Numbers 5,856,298 and 5,756,349.

-Amgen is represented by Kevin M. Flowers, Matthew C. Nielsen and John R. Labbe of Marshall Gerstein & Borun LLP, Jack B. Blumenfeld and Maryellen Noreika of Morris Nichols Arsht & Tunnell LLP and in-house counsel Wendy A. Whiteford, Michael G. Penn and Thomas F. Lavery IV.
+Amgen is represented by Kevin M. Flowers and John R. Labbe of Marshall Gerstein & Borun LLP, Jack B. Blumenfeld and Maryellen Noreika of Morris Nichols Arsht & Tunnell LLP and in-house counsel Wendy A. Whiteford, Michael G. Penn and Thomas F. Lavery IV.

 Counsel information for Hospira was not immediately available.